25.5.12

 “Touché.”

 Delivering fate is like connecting the dots.
-A shattering and replacing of stars.
-It became an aerial view of a city with manhole covers, bright circles of a primary colored twister carpet connected line-to-line.
-Of the million delusions maybe there’s only one copied over and over.
+A shattering and replacing of stars, to become an aerial view of a city map of manhole covers.
+Bright circles of the primary colored twister game connecting dot-to-dots.
+Of the 101 delusions maybe there’s only one copied over and over.
 This was all beyond my threshold of adventure.
 Mars in Cancer.
 But, who would be brave enough to say so?
 Not me.

-Les fell patient waiting for the wide white screen to crack open with a missing piece.
-Patiently waiting for a possibility of Godot.
+Les fell to patient waiting for the wide white screen to crack open with the missing piece.
+Patiently waiting for Kim to find a Godot.

-“Ever feel like your looking for gold in a copper mine?” he offered.
+“Ever feel like you’re looking for gold in a copper mine?” he offered.
 They both looked out, their gaze following a meandering gully left by a recent flash flood.

 A yellow balloon drifted past them high up in the atmosphere along an escape route from an amusement park 74 miles away.